oniongarlic/finland_addresses_2_postgis/README.md

 Simple helper script to convert the Addresses, postal codes and WGS84-coordinates of Finnish buildings open data to PostgreSQL PostGIS table.

-The dataset is available for download at:
+The upstream dataset is available for download at:

 * https://www.opendata.fi/data/fi/dataset/postcodes

-Extract the archive downloaded from the above opendata.fi site and put the file Finland_addresses_2021-05-17.csv in the current directory and run the script or optionally the path to the file as first argument to the scripts.
+The current data file is contained in this repository as xz archive to make usage as easy as possible.

-Usage: fi-address-to-postgis.sh input.csv dbname
+Usage: fi-address-to-postgis.sh dbname

 Note: The above data contains errors, there are points that are outside their correct area.